rokris/k3s-pi/README.md

 > CONF_SWAPSIZE=0

-Add following to the end of the file:
+Add following to the end of the line:

 `$ sudo nano /boot/cmdline.txt`